• About

 Homemade Matzo Ball Soup

-Matzo Ball Soup - the quintessential Passover dish and year-round comfort food.
-Find a recipe for fluffy matzo balls and homemade chicken stock.
+The quintessential Passover dish and year-round comfort food.
+You'll find a recipe for fluffy yet firm floater matzo balls and homemade chicken stock.

 Ashkenazic-style Charoset